 A title loan roll over is an extension of the title loan for an additional term.
 The term is usually 30 days but can vary from state to state.
 The most common use of roll overs is on single term, single payment title loans.

-As you may have found through reading about title loans, some states and online title lenders are now offering monthly term loans.
+As you may have found through reading about title loans, some states and online title lenders are now offering loans with monthly payments.
 Because this post is about roll overs, we’ll stick to discussing single payment loans.

 Rolling over the loan consists of making the interest and fee payment at the due date, but “rolling over” the principal amount for another term.
-Read what the FTC has to say about roll overs.
+This is typically not a good idea, as explained by the FTC in a post about roll overs.